 Second Rise (Proofing)

 After shaping, the dough gets another rise in a basket or banneton.
 This is the final puff-up before baking.
-I do my second rise in the fridge;)
+I do my second rise in the fridge for most loaves;)

 Sourdough Shaping & Baking Terms: